Is There a Dimmer Outlook Ahead for The Home Depot Inc. (HD)?

 HD’s Market Performance

-HD stocks went up by 0.06% for the week, with a monthly drop of -2.52% and a quarterly performance of 10.42%, while its annual performance rate touched -21.76%.
-The volatility ratio for the week stands at 1.84% while the volatility levels for the past 30 days are set at 2.14% for The Home Depot Inc. The simple moving average for the period of the last 20 days is -0.42% for HD stocks with a simple moving average of 6.78% for the last 200 days.
+HD stocks went up by 2.90% for the week, with a monthly jump of 2.66% and a quarterly performance of 16.30%, while its annual performance rate touched -15.09%.
+The volatility ratio for the week stands at 2.15% while the volatility levels for the past 30 days are set at 2.17% for The Home Depot Inc. The simple moving average for the period of the last 20 days is 2.65% for HD stocks with a simple moving average of 9.95% for the last 200 days.

 Analysts’ Opinion of HD